CiroZhang/cse15l-lab-reports/lab3.md

 <br>

 Knowing the bug, it was a pretty easy fix.
+All we have to do is swap arr and newArray
 1. Line 4: swap arr and newArray so we can have the reverse values of arr assigned to newArray
 2. Line 6: return newArray instead of arr